yashraj1108/Inventory-Barcode-Management-System/README.md

-# Whistle — Inventory Barcode Management System
+# Inventory Barcode Management System

 A warehouse inventory app built entirely in **Python (Flask)**: generate a scannable barcode for every SKU, scan it with a phone or webcam to record